herzogmatthias/User-Management/ReadMe.md

 - A user can be deleted and his dependencies too.
 - A user can be edited.
 - Directories will be deleted if they have no dependencies.
+- Every User has individually managed write and/or read rights for every Directory he has access to.

 ## Prerequisites